We are under construction! During this process, some links will take you to our older website!

 The Manual identifies the classes of things that we have to represent in our thinking if we are to adequately represent and understand complex phenomena and processes.
 It shows us the things that analytical/rational thought is unable to represent and understand effectively.
 It identifies the sorts of processes to which we must direct our attention if we are to build adequate mental models of complex systems.

-Although Laske's work shows us where we have to direct our attention to think dialectically and systemically, it does not include practices that train the ability to freely move attention to where it is required.
+Although Laske's work shows us where we have to direct our attention to think dialectically and systemically, it does not include practices that train the ability to move attention freely to where it is required.
 It is here that the 'consciousness movement' can contribute significantly to programs that aim to train and transmit dialectical/systemic cognition.

-More specifically, the development of higher mind can be greatly accelerated by the use of the kinds of practices promoted by the world's spiritual and contemplative traditions that develop consciousness.
+More specifically, the development of a higher mind can be greatly accelerated by the use of the kinds of practices promoted by the world's spiritual and contemplative traditions that develop consciousness.
 These practices train the capacity to dis-embed from lower forms of cognition, freeing attention and consciousness to access and build higher cognitive structures.

 Together with Victoria Wilding of Symplicitus ( http://symplicitus.com /), I have been working on the development of an approach to training higher cognition that synthesizes Laske's approach with practices appropriated from the spiritual traditions.
 These 'spiritual' practices train the ability to: